geoserver/geoserver/CONTRIBUTING.md

     */
    ```

-   In a rare case (as when asking to migrate content from GeoTools) you can obtain permission to change the license to our GPL 2.0 license.
+   In a rare case (such as when asking to migrate content from GeoTools) you can obtain permission to change the license to our GPL 2.0 license.

 2. **Do not commit large amounts of binary data:** In general do not commit any binary data to the repository.
-There are cases where it is appropriate like some data for a test case, but in these cases the files should be kept as small as possible.
+There are cases where it is appropriate like some data for a test case, but in these cases, the files should be kept as small as possible.

 3. **Do not commit jars or libs, use Maven instead:** In general never commit a depending library directly into the repository, this is what we use Maven for.
 If you have a jar that is not present in any maven repositories, ask on the developer list to get it uploaded to one of the project maven repositories.

 4. **Ensure code is properly formatted:** We follow the [Google formatting conventions](https://google.github.io/styleguide/javaguide.html) with the AOSP variant (4 spaces indent instead of 2).

    The [google-java-format project](https://github.com/google/google-java-format) offers plugins for various IDEs.
 If your IDE is not supported, please just build once on the command line before committing.

 ## Community commit access